brynnaconway/FindingNemoRacingGame/README.md

     obstacles/boosters.
 These obstacles will be moving up and down in the direct path towards home.
 If you hit the jellyfish, you will freeze for approximately half a second.
-If you hit the shark, you will be forced to start over at the start line.
+If you hit the shark, you will be forced to start over at the left edge of the screen.
 If you swim too close to the bottom near the reef, your speed will significantly decrease.
 However, if you manage to hit Crush, the turtle, you will get a speed boost that will zoom you forward.
 You are continually moving along and avoiding obstacles.
 Eventually, if you are successful, you will reach Marlin and Dory and have made it home.
 Whichever user reaches Marlin and Dory first will win.
-Once a player has won, a message will appear on their screen.
+Once a player has won, a message will appear on their screen and then they can close the screen to end the game.
+The loser will have a losing message appear on their screen.

+Enjoy!